ZDSPunisherspb.comHomeMarker TechStoreLinks

 I posted a thread about it on the old shockerowners.com, and I did receive some positive responses on the idea of making the board.
 I figured it would cost around $100 each since the board would be possibly less expensive to produce due to the large components.
 For this reason I decided to solder up a hand-made prototype.
 After that I made a DIY-board version.

 The board worked good but it was too large and bulky to fit in a marker.
-The next step was to design the actual circuit board so I could have a prototype batch made (although this never happened).
-Here's the schematic for my first prototype version:
+The next step was to design the actual circuit board so I could have a prototype batch made (future note: this never happened).
+The schematic was more or less the same as the above pictures.
+Below is my list of planned features for the board.
+Please note that some of thse things weren't included in the schematic, such as external mode switches.

 · External firing mode switch sticking out the front of the marker